icfpcontest2022/icfpcontest2022.github.io/_pages/scoreboard.md

 permalink: /scoreboard/
 ---

-We will update this page with both the ligthning round and the full division scoreboard after we publish the scoreboards on 14th of September.
+You can see the full division scoreboard right below, and reach to the lightning division scoreboard by scrolling down the page or clicking [here](#lightning-division-scoreboard).

+## Full Division Scoreboard

 | Position | Team Name | Score |
 | ---------| ------------| ---------- |